 My name is Jan Gillanders.
 I live, work and play in Quilcene, WA.
 The incredible mix of water and mountains here allow the creative process to flow.

-I share my life with horses, sheep, cats, dogs and wildlife of many kinds.
+I share my life with , sheep, a big cat named Bob, and wildlife of many kinds.
 The health and happiness of all my animals is a top priority for me.
 I consider it an honor to live among these incredible beings.